Webinar

 Japan-China relations sit at a critical crossroads, characterized by both rising security tensions and ongoing economic interdependence.
 Recent incidents, including radar lock-on confrontations between Chinese aircraft and Japan’s Air Self-Defense Force near Okinawa, and diplomatic friction over Japan’s comments on Taiwan, have contributed to one of the most volatile periods in bilateral relations in more than a decade.

-Join the Pacific Council on Friday, January 23, at 8 am PT to hear from Dr. Saori Katada, Professor of International Relations at the University of Southern California and the Director of the Center for International Studies, and Dr. Allen Carlson, Associate Professor in Cornell University’s Government Department.
+Join the Pacific Council on Friday, January 23, at 8 am PT to hear from Dr. Saori Katada, Professor of International Relations at the University of Southern California and the Director of the Center for International Studies, Dr. Allen Carlson, Associate Professor in Cornell University’s Government Department, and Kyoko Imai the Associate Director for the Indo-Pacific Security Initiative (IPSI) of the Atlantic Council’s Scowcroft Center for Strategy and Security.
 This webinar will explore how Japan and China are balancing deterrence with diplomacy, how shifts in Taiwan policy are influencing regional stability, and how economic sectors, from tourism to supply chains, are being reshaped by geopolitical pressures.

 Why it’s important: